Conductive fabrics are relatively new to the specialty fabrics industry. What are they, how can they be used, and what does the future hold?

 20th Century: Advances in polymer science led to the development of high-performance synthetic fibers such as Kevlar (1965) and Nomex (1967), both created by Stephanie Kwolek at DuPont.
 Kevlar is known for its exceptional strength and is used in applications such as bulletproof vests.
 At the same time, Nomex is flame-resistant and used in protective clothing for firefighters and industrial workers.

 The development of synthetic fabrics significantly impacted the textile industry, creating new materials with diverse properties.
 These materials have found applications not only in clothing but also in various industrial and technical fields.
 As technology advances, synthetic fabrics' production processes are becoming more sustainable and environmentally friendly, addressing concerns about their environmental impact.

 Synthetic fabrics today

-In recent years, synthetic materials have been receiving a bit of backlash in the public eye.
+In recent years, synthetic materials have received some backlash in the public eye.
 Where synthetic materials used to be viewed as innovative and fashionable, anything that’s not natural or organic can get a bad rep these days.
-There are, of course, valid arguments on both sides of this debate, though it’s not slowing researchers down.
-It’s also not really affecting the use of the fabrics -- in 2014, synthetic fabric imports overtook cotton imports in the United States.
+There are valid arguments on both sides of this debate, though it’s not slowing researchers down.
+It’s also not affecting the use of the fabrics -- in 2014, synthetic fabric imports overtook cotton imports in the United States.

-Researchers aren’t stopping at just the fabrics that have already been released and put into production, either.
-In September of 2016, a team of researchers at Stanford created a new fabric they’ve called nanoPE, which uses smaller holes in the fabric than usual, which can in turn be spread out in a more dense pattern, adding a cooling effect to the clothing.
-Fabrics like this can be good for use in sports, for example.
-Examples like this are not few and far between -- researchers are working on future-tech materials and fabrics all the time.
+Researchers aren’t stopping at the fabrics already released and put into production, either.
+In September 2016, a Stanford researchers team used a material called nanoPE, which uses smaller holes in the fabric than usual and can be spread out in a more dense pattern, adding a cooling effect to the clothing.
+Materials like this can be suitable for use in sports, for example.
+Examples like this are not few and far between -- researchers are constantly working on future-tech materials and fabrics.